styrmis/heroku-database-backups/README.md

 APP=your-app DATABASE=HEROKU_POSTGRESQL_NAVY_URL /app/bin/backup.sh
 ```

 In the above command, APP is the name of your app within heroku that contains the database.
-DATABASE is the name of the database you would like to capture and backup.
+DATABASE is the name of the database you would like to backup.
 In our setup, DATABASE actually points to a follower database to avoid any impact to our users.
 Both of these environment variables can also be set within your heroku config rather than passing into the script invocation.